The Emily Program Residential Frequently Asked Questions

-Currently, there are two residential facilities in St. Paul, Minnesota: Anna Westin House for adults and Anna Westin House - Adolescent and Young Adults for ages 10-21; a facility for adults in Cleveland Heights, Ohio, a facility for adults in Seattle, Washington.
+Currently, there are two residential facilities in St. Paul, Minnesota: Anna Westin House for Adults and Anna Westin House - Adolescent and Young Adults for ages 10-21; a facility for adults in Cleveland Heights, Ohio, a facility for adults in Seattle, Washington.

-Does The Emily Program – Residential facilities help males?
+Do The Emily Program – Residential facilities help males?

 Yes, we serve adolescents and adults of all genders, including males, females, and transgender individuals, who struggle with eating disorders.
 We admit new residents after we take into consideration the current population.

 How long do people stay at The Emily Program – Residential?

 We tailor the length of stay to meet the unique needs of each resident.
 Some residents stay less than a month and others stay several months.